hemmokarja/Live-Chat-k8s/README.md

 - **Scalable Architecture**: Designed to handle increasing loads with ease.
   - **Modular Architecture**: The backend (handling WebSocket traffic and user state) is separate from the UI module (serving web pages), enabling granular scalability.
   - **Autoscaling**: Both cluster and horizontal pod autoscaling are implemented to accommodate virtually unlimited users, scaling up and down dynamically depending on demand.
+- **Redis User State Management**: User state is managed by a Redis Cluster, providing high availability and failover capabilities to ensure resilient and reliable state management across the app.
-- **Redis Integration**: Redis is used as a message broker between backend pods and as an in-memory database to manage user state efficiently.
+- **Redis Message Brokering**: Redis is used for message brokering between backend pods using its PUB/SUB mechanism.
-  *Note: In this intermediate version, the app supports only a single Redis replica (as the PUB/SUB mechanism cannot be directly scaled), which limits Redis scalability.
+  - *Note: In this intermediate version, the app supports only a single Redis PUB/SUB message broker replica, which limits scalability.
 This will be addressed in future versions to enable full scaling alongside the rest of the app.*

 ## 🛠️ Built With

 - **Backend**: Python, Flask, Flask-SocketIO
 - **Frontend**: JavaScript, HTML, CSS
 - **Infrastructure**: AWS Elastic Kubernetes Service (EKS), Helm for Kubernetes deployment, Terraform for resource provisioning
+- **In-memory Database for User State Management**: Redis Cluster
-- **Message Broker & Cache**: Redis
+- **Message Broker**: Redis

 ## 📝 Requirements